mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual string GetChat()

 Allows you to give this town NPC a chat message when a player talks to it.
 By default returns something embarrassing.

+### public virtual void SetChatButtons(ref string button, ref string button2)

+Allows you to set the text for the buttons that appear on this town NPC's chat window.
+A parameter left as an empty string will not be included as a button on the chat window.

+### public virtual void OnChatButtonClicked(bool firstButton, ref bool shop)

+Allows you to make something happen whenever a button is clicked on this town NPC's chat window.
+The firstButton parameter tells whether the first button or second button (button and button2 from SetChatButtons) was clicked.
+Set the shop parameter to true to open this NPC's shop.

+### public virtual void SetupShop(Chest shop, ref int nextSlot)

+Allows you to add items to this town NPC's shop.
+Add an item by setting the defaults of shop.item[nextSlot] then incrementing nextSlot.
+In the end, nextSlot must have a value of 1 greater than the highest index in shop.item that contains an item.